NeverUsedID/amongus_mod_installer/README.md

 - creates a desktop shortcut
 - This script can Update you installed Version

-The .bat is only used, because powershell scripts a disabled on most systems per default.
+The .bat is only used, because powershell scripts are disabled on most systems per default.